inversion-api/inversion-engine/inversion-openapi/src/main/resources/description.md

 This spec defines relationships between the resource of different collections.
 In a made up example, a 'book' resource may be defined as having a relationship to an 'author' resource.
 In addition to the OpenApi 'links' definitions, these relationships are also identified in the HAL format '_links' section of each response.
-To minimize the number of requests round trips, you may want to use the 'expands' parameter to fetch a resource and one or more of its related resources in the same request.
+To minimize the number of requests round trips, you may want to use the 'expand' parameter to fetch a resource and one or more of its related resources in the same request.
 The resulting document will hold the JSON of the related resource in a property with the resource name.
 The HAL '_links' to the related resource will still be included in the response.